Xena: Warrior Princess: Series format

 Xena freely borrows names and themes from various mythologies around the world, primarily the Greek, anachronistically adapting them to suit the demands of the storyline.
-Historical figures and events from a number of different historical eras and myths make numerous appearances, and the main characters are often credited with resolving important historical situations.
+Historical figures and events from several different historical eras and myths make numerous appearances, and the main characters are often credited with resolving important historical situations.
 These include an encounter with Homer before he was famous, in which Gabrielle encourages his storytelling aspirations; the fall of Troy; and the capture of Caesar by pirates, with Xena cast as the pirate leader.

-Competing religions are treated as compatible and co-existent in a henotheistic world, allowing the Greek Pantheon to live side by side with the Norse Gods, Indian Deities, the "God of Love" and others.
+Competing religions are treated as compatible and co-existent in a henotheistic world, allowing the Greek Pantheon to live side by side with the Norse gods, Indian Deities, the "God of Love" and others.
 Each god, or set of gods, controls a different part of the world, and (in the show) survives only while people believe in it.
-In seasons four and five, the Greek people gradually transfer their faith from the Greek Gods to the "God of Love" over a period of about 25 years, and as their power fades, the Greek Gods are almost all killed off in a climactic battle.
+In seasons four and five, the Greek people gradually transfer their faith from the Greek gods to the "God of Love" over an approximate 25-year period, and as their power fades, the Greek gods are almost all killed off in a climactic battle.

 This quirky mix of timelines and the amalgamation of historical and mythological elements fueled the rise of the show to cult status during the 1990s and early 2000s.
 It was one of the first shows to tap into its Internet following, allowing fans from all over the world to discuss and suggest things related to the show.
 The Xena fandom is still an active community today.

 Casting

 Xena: Warrior Princess starred Lucy Lawless as Xena and Renee O'Connor as Gabrielle.
 The first choice for Xena was the British actress Vanessa Angel, but an illness prevented her from travelling, and the role was offered to four other actresses before the relatively unknown Lawless.
 Sunny Doench was cast as Gabrielle, but she did not want to leave her boyfriend in the United States, so O'Connor, who had appeared in Hercules in another role, was chosen.

 The show features a wide assortment of recurring characters, many of them portrayed by New Zealand actors.
 Ted Raimi became a core member of the cast from the second season as Joxer.
-Actor Kevin Tod Smith played popular character Ares, God of War, and Alexandra Tydings played his counterpart Aphrodite, Goddess of Love.
+Actor Kevin Smith played popular character Ares, god of War, and Alexandra Tydings played his counterpart Aphrodite, goddess of Love.
 Marton Csokas portrayed both Borias and Krafstar.
 Other notables included Karl Urban in a variety of roles such as Cupid and Caesar, Hudson Leick as Xena's nemesis Callisto (Leick also played a body-switched Xena in the episode "Intimate Stranger"), Claire Stansfield as the evil shamaness Alti, and a number of trusted friends – Jennifer Sky as feisty sidekick Amarice, Danielle Cormack as Amazon regent Ephiny, Bruce Campbell as Autolycus King of Thieves, Robert Trebor as dodgy entrepreneur Salmoneus, William Gregory Lee as the warrior-poet Virgil and Tim Omundson as the spiritual healer Eli.